Resetting the Optimizer in Deep RL: An Empirical Study: Revisiting Adam in RL Optimization

 So far we have shown that popular deep RL algorithms could be thought of as a sequence of optimization problems where we approximately solve each iteration using first-order optimization algorithms.
-However, using vanilla SGD is rarely effective in the context of reinforcement learning.
-For example, the original DQN paper~\citep{mnih2015human} used the RMSProp optimizer~\citep{tieleman2012lecture} that maintains a running average of the second moment of the gradients to compute an adaptive per-parameter step size.
-Similarly, Rainbow~\citep{rainbow} used the Adam optimizer~\citep{KingmaB14}, which could be thought of as the momentum-based~\citep{polyak1964some} version of RMSProp.
-More formally, suppose that our goal is to minimize a certain objective function $J(w)$.
-Then, after computing a stochastic gradient $g^i = \nabla J(w^i)$, Adam proceeds by computing a running average of the first and the second moments of the gradient as follows:
+The most primitive optimizer is the stochastic gradient descent (SGD) algorithm, which simply estimates and follows the descent direction.
+However, using vanilla SGD is ineffective in the context of deep RL.
+In contrast, more sophisticated successors of SGD have been used successfully.
+For example, the original DQN paper~\citep{mnih2015human} used the RMSProp optimizer~\citep{tieleman2012lecture}.
+Similarly, Rainbow~\citep{rainbow} used the Adam optimizer~\citep{KingmaB14}, which could roughly be thought of as the momentum-based~\citep{polyak1964some} version of RMSProp.
+More formally, suppose that our goal is to minimize a certain loss function $J(w)$.
+Then, starting from $w^0$, after computing a stochastic gradient $g^i \approx J(w^i)$, Adam proceeds by computing a running average of the first-order and the second-order moments of the gradient as follows: